Best Coffee Maker of 2020

 Why You Should Trust Us

 Michelle Powell, our lead coffee tester, has been working in the specialty coffee sphere for more than 10 years.
-Advanced training at cornerstone coffee institutions such as at Blue Bottle Coffee and Four Barrel Coffee, and competing in the prestigious Southwest Regional Barista Competition are just a few highlights from her time in the field.
+Advanced training at cornerstone coffee institutions such as Blue Bottle Coffee and Four Barrel Coffee, and competing in the prestigious Southwest Regional Barista Competition are just a few highlights from her time in the field.
 Max Mutter has been writing about coffee and coffee products at TechGearLab for more than 4 years, and has used more products and consumed more caffeine in that time frame than he can quantify.

 Related: How We Tested Coffee Makers